 Whether you’re dipping your toe into the world of the best treadmills for the first time, or you’re a veteran of belt-based training scouting for a new treadmill-based piece of tech that will provide an intense workout and fit perfectly into a small space, you’re in the right place.

-The JTX Fitness Sprint 5 folding treadmill feels like running on a gym-based treadmill, and will suit all levels of runners, from beginners to those looking to vary up their training with hill repeats thanks to the upper incline limit of 12%, or intervals.
+In our JTX Sprint 5 review, we said that this folding treadmill feels like running on a gym-based treadmill and will suit all levels of runners, from beginners to those looking to vary up their training with hill repeats thanks to the upper incline limit of 12%, or intervals.

 It also features 43 pre-loaded workout programmes, each with different inclines and speed settings to vary your training.
 As well as that, it syncs with the Kinomap app via Bluetooth, so will automatically adjust the incline as you run along the real-life routes on the app.